Bioclima00/page.github.io/content/authors/Jiamengxu/_index.md

   - Researchers
 ---

-Xiao Zhang is currently a Postdoctoral Fellow in Hydrology at the Tsinghua Shenzhen International Graduate School, institude of Environment & Ecology.
-His research interests include climate change, water system model, watershed sustainable development, water-food-environment nexus.
-He join the i-Ecoclimatology group, use of process models such as CLM-5, WRF,etc., combined with deep learning algorithms to simulate regional and global water-food-environment interactions.
+Jiameng Xu is currently a Postdoctoral Fellow in Ecology at the Shenzhen International Graduate School, Tsinghua University.
+Her research focuses on ecosystem-climate interactions, ecosystem modeling, forest management, and ecohydrology.
+She is a member of the Bioclima Group, where she utilizes process-based ecosystem model such as LPJ-GUESS, integrated with deep learning algorithms, to simulate global terrestrial carbon sinks and quantify environmentally suitable thresholds for vegetation density.